-FHI 360: BUILDING DURABLE SOLUTIONS THROUGH WOMEN EMPOWERMENT
+FHI 360: BUILDING SUBSTANTIAL SOLUTIONS THROUGH WOMEN EMPOWERMENT

 AN IHANN SUCCESS STORY

-The Nigeria government enforced the lockdown during the onset of COVID-19.
-Existing movement restrictions in and out of the camps limits IDPs from engaging in farming – the people’s mainstay, thus increasing IDPs dependence on humanitarian aid.
-As the number of infections increases, humanitarian actors innovate to meet the evolving needs.
+The Nigerian government enforced the lockdown during the onset of COVID-19 posed a threat to IDPs as restrictions in and out of the camps limited them from engaging in farming – the people’s mainstay, thus increasing IDPs dependence on humanitarian aid.
+As the number of infections increases, humanitarian actors had to innovate to meet the evolving needs.

-Women who are primary caregivers in the community were most affected, increasing their protection concerns and vulnerability and affecting their wellbeing.
+Women who are primary caregivers in the community were most affected, increasing their safety concerns and vulnerability in them awellbeing.
 Providing women who make up over 50 percent of the IDP population with livelihood becomes salient.

 FHI 360, through the COVID-19 project, engaged already trained women from the sister project GBV safe spaces to produce 20% of the soap in the hygiene kit items to support IDPs.
 The opportunity would help them reduce the burden on providing for their families, improve their wellbeing, and move towards finding a durable solution.

-60 women in Banki, 70 women in Ngala, and 60 women in Dikwa organized themselves.
-They registered as women cooperatives to locally produce soaps in the respective location.
+60 women in Banki, 70 women in Ngala, and 60 women in Dikwa organized themselves, registered as a women cooperatives to locally produce soaps in the respective location.
 The soap production, since its commencement, has renewed the women’s hope to be productive and independent.

 Mairamu Alhaji Hassan, a member of the women empowerment group in Banki, was nominated as its leader.
 She has been consistent since the set-up and encourages other women’s participation.

 “I believe that if more women are empowered, all families will benefit.
-I hope from learning to produce soap and set up of the group that I will someday become an entrepreneur.
+I hope from learning to produce soap and support from the cooperative that I will someday become an entrepreneur.
 Then also own a center to train other women to be empowered”, she said.

 For Izzah Abatcha, a member of the women’s group, the money made from the sales means her and her family’s needs would be met.
 She said, “With these skills and business, we can help provide for our children and ensure they have an education.”